viamrobotics/docs/docs/services/ml/upload-training-script.md

 {{% /expand%}}
 {{%expand "Parsing annotations from dataset file" %}}

-The `dataset_file` is a file that the Viam platform will pass to the training script when you train an ML model with it.
+When you submit a training job to the Viam Cloud, Viam will pass a `dataset_file` to the training script when you train an ML model with it.
 The file contains metadata from the dataset used for the training, including the file path for each data point and any annotations associated with the data.

 Dataset JSON files for image datasets with bounding box labels and classification labels are formatted as follows: